wacncontent/CustomizeTool/addCommentOutput/articles/vpn-gateway/vpn-gateway-multi-site.md

 ### If you already have a Site-to-Site virtual network, but it has a static (policy-based) routing gateway:

 1. Change your gateway type to dynamic routing.
 A multi-site VPN requires a dynamic (also known as route-based) routing gateway.
 To change your gateway type, you'll need to first delete the existing gateway, then create a new one.
-For instructions, see [Change a VPN Gateway Routing Type](/documentation/articles/vpn-gateway-configure-vpn-gateway-mp/#how-to-change-your-vpn-gateway-type).
+For instructions, see [How to change the VPN routing type for your gateway](/documentation/articles/vpn-gateway-configure-vpn-gateway-mp/#how-to-change-the-vpn-routing-type-for-your-gateway).

 2. Configure your new gateway and create your VPN tunnel.
 For instructions, see [Configure a VPN Gateway in the Azure Classic Management Portal](/documentation/articles/vpn-gateway-configure-vpn-gateway-mp/).
 First, change your gateway type to dynamic routing.